ShahStudios/KAZI-Construction/README.md

-# KAZI-Construction Responsive Web App (in progress)
+# KAZI-Construction Responsive Web App
 Web application built for small construction companies.

 # What I Learned
-* fill in after completion
+* Develop prototype using new technologies
+* Developing prototype project using new HTML, CSS, and Javascript

 # View Project
 https://shahstudios.github.io/KAZI-Construction/